Jim Gorst

 James Henry Gorst (August 12, 1922 – December 15, 2020) was a Canadian politician.
 He served in the Legislative Assembly of British Columbia from 1972 to 1975, as a NDP member for the constituency of Esquimalt.
+He was previously an unsuccessful Liberal Party candidate in the 1965 federal election for the constituency of Esquimalt-Saanich.
 He died in December 2020 at the age of 98.